-- 1 Entry qualifications: For registered horses to be ridden by Adult, Associate or Junior Members. - 2 Table: A10. - 3 Speed: 350m per minute (indoor).
-350m per minute (outdoor).

-- 4 Qualifies for: National Winter 1.35m Open Championship at The British Showjumping Spring Championships. - 5 Numbers to qualify: Top eight horse/rider combinations to qualify, disregarding those already qualified.
+- Entry qualifications: For registered horses to be ridden by Adult, Associate or Junior Members. - Table: A10. - Speed: 350m per minute (indoor).
+350m per minute (outdoor). - Course Designer: Level 4 or above. - Qualifies for: National Winter 1.35m Open Championship at The British Showjumping Spring Championships. - Numbers to qualify: Top eight horse/rider combinations to qualify, disregarding those already qualified.
 Riders may only compete on two horses in the Final, qualification in accordance with Rule 290.17.
-Qualification period: October March yearly (subject to revision). - 6 Sponsorship: Shows to make their own arrangements for sponsorship. - 7 Minimum first prize of £250 to be awarded for this competition.
+Qualification period: October - March yearly (subject to revision). - 6 Sponsorship: Shows to make their own arrangements for sponsorship. - Minimum first prize of £250 to be awarded for this competition.